tannerjallen/tannerjallen.com/src/data/blog/projects/a_eye_in_the_sky.md

 After setting up the RTSP video feed successfully, I processed the data to classify the couch and Rupert.
 I started with [Ultralytics YOLO11](https://github.com/ultralytics/ultralytics) real-time object detection model.
 This model consumes video data frame-by-fame and classifies known objects.

 This model detects dog **and** couch objects, making it ideal for this use case.
-I started with having the model detect the couch.

-I started with having it detect rupert and track his position.
-In addition to having it draw a rectangle boundary around him, I also wrote the script to detect his centroid.
-This seemed like a little more conservative way to represent his actual position.
+I started with having it detect Rupert and track his position.
+In addition to having it draw a rectangle boundary around him, I added some logic to calculate his boundary's centroid.
+This seemed like a more conservative way to represent his actual position.
 Here's the model following him around:

 ![YOLO11 Tracking Rupert](@/assets/images/dog_cam/dog_detect.gif)
 **<div style="text-align: center;">We Found The Dog!</div>**

 ### Honey, Where is the Couch?

 Now that I'm tracking my ~~son~~—I swear I'm not *that* type of dog owner.
 I transitioned to figuring out how to establish a boundary (a lesson I'm still trying to learn in all aspects of my life).
-YOLO11 successfully classified the couch and constructed a boundary around it right out of the box.
+YOLO11 successfully classified the couch and constructed a boundary out of the box.

 ![YOLO11 Detecting the Couch](@/assets/images/dog_cam/couch_classification.png)
 **<div style="text-align: center;">YOLO11 Model Detects Couch and Draws Boundary</div>**

 The blue boundary the model draws was a little too liberal for this use case—I didn't want to detect when Rupert was lying on the floor near the couch or was walking behind it.
-I only wanted it to detect when he was actually **on** the couch, so I refined this to a tighter detection zone focused on the couch's seating surface.
+I only wanted it to detect when he was actually **on** the couch, so I refined boundary to a tighter detection zone focused on just the couch's seating surface.
 The red boundary is the danger zone Rupert is not allowed in.

 ### So, What Are You Gonna Do About It?